Skip to main content

 (C) At the end of each calendar quarter in which any event occurs that "materially affects the accuracy of the information contained in any declaration previously filed."

-Contractor is responsible for determining when the total fees and expenses for a legal matter, or their respective portion, exceed or may exceed $100,000.
-Contractor must comply with the Byrd Amendment even in a matter with an estimate of less than $100,000 once the $100,000 ceiling becomes reasonably foreseeable.
+The Contractor is responsible for determining when the total fees and expenses for a legal matter, or their respective portion, exceed or may exceed $100,000.

-Completed forms must be returned to the FDIC Legal Division office that issued the referral or engagement within 30 days.
-Contractor is exclusively responsible for ensuring the accuracy of the filed forms.
-The Byrd Amendment provides that those “persons,” defined to include firms, who fail to file the Certification Form or the Disclosure Form will be subject to a civil penalty of not less than $10,000 and not more than $100,000 for each failure to disclose.
+Completed forms must be returned to the FDIC Legal Division office that issued the referral.
+The Contractor is exclusively responsible for ensuring the accuracy of its Certification, and if applicable, Disclosure Form.
+The Byrd Amendment provides that those “persons,” defined to include firms, who fail to file the Certification or the Disclosure Form will be subject to a civil penalty of not less than $10,000 and not more than $100,000 for each failure to disclose.
 See 31 U.S.C. § 1352 (c)(2)(A).